stevecochrane/nginx-docker-example/README.md

 Now you should be able to go to `http://localhost` in your browser to see a 'Hello World' page.
 Nginx will redirect you to HTTPS automatically (which may cause issues if you don't have your browser configured to accept self-signed certificates on localhost).
+This also requires having a self-signed certificate in the `ssl/` directory, which is not included in the repo.

 There is also a very simple load balancer, though it requires a couple of other servers running on local IPs to run properly.
 Here's how to get that running in Docker: